-IN Pointer to the user-defined data structure. void user IN FEASIBLE_SOLUTION_NONZEROS or FEASIBLE_SOLUTION_USER int msgtag double cost IN The cost of the feasible solution. int numvars IN The number of variables whose user indices and values were sent (length of indices and values). int indices IN The user indices of the nonzero variables.
+void user IN Pointer to the user-defined data structure. int msgtag IN FEASIBLE_SOLUTION_NONZEROS or FEASIBLE_SOLUTION_USER double cost IN The cost of the feasible solution. int numvars IN The number of variables whose user indices and values were sent (length of indices and values). int indices IN The user indices of the nonzero variables. double values IN The corresponding values.

-double values Return values: